BlackNight95/aws-fluent-plugin-kinesis/README.md

 Note: if you specified this option, all records go to a single shard.

 ### max_records_per_call
 Integer.
-Max number of records sent to kinesis with put_records method in each iteration. max_records_per_call * size_kb_per_record should not exceed 5 MB.
+Max number of aggregated records sent to kinesis with put_records method in each iteration. max_records_per_call * size_kb_per_record should not exceed 5 MB.

 ## Development